infinite41i/countdown/README.md

 # countdown

-Norouz countdown for noruz of 1401, originally designed for noruz of 1400.
+Norouz countdown for norouz of 1401, originally designed for norouz of 1400.

 http://infinite41i.gigfa.com/nouruz1400/